 - Do the same on the other side of the chicken cutting and removing the whole carcass from the chicken meat.
 You can make stock or broth using the carcass and bones.

 - Next, using a small sharp knife cut meat around the thigh joint and start scraping down the thigh bone to the leg joint.

 - Cut meat away from around the leg joint and scrape meat from the leg bone and pull the leg bone out.
 Remember the leg tip was broken away from the leg bone in step 2 making this removal easy.

 - Do the same with the other thigh and leg bones.
 Discard them.

 - Now you are ready to season the boneless chicken (I use Slap Ya Mama).
-Stuff with whatever you desire and either tie it up or sew up its back side through the skin with cooking twine to keep stuffing in place before freezing or baking.
-I have found letting it marinade in the refrigerator for several hours before freezing or cooking helps to tenderize the meat.
+Stuff with whatever you desire and either tie it up or sew up its backside through the skin with cooking twine to keep stuffing in place before freezing or baking.
+I have found letting it marinate in the refrigerator for several hours before freezing or cooking helps to tenderize the meat.

 - If frozen, defrost before baking at 375 degrees for 1 hour.
-Let set for a few minutes then slice and serve.
+Let sit for a few minutes then slice and serve.
 Delicious and so juicy!